Friday, April 29, 2011

 shindy = noise or commotion.
 “I’d have him safe under lock and key before the shindy begins tonight, if it was my job.”
 Francis Lynde, The Taming of Red Butte Western.

-= take a chance or risk.
+take a flyer = take a chance or risk.
 “Tell me, what man or men in the company’s service would be likely to be taking a flyer in Red Butte real estate?”
 Francis Lynde, The Taming of Red Butte Western.

 Photo credits: Wikimedia Commons